 Documenting the high-end trends at various Fashion Week events around the world, working with brands and creating narratives from social events are all things you’ll find here in the pages of Lord Ashbury.
 But that’s only part of it.

 Well, the answer might surprise you.
 When I find someone that I’d like to photograph, the energy of the person is often more important to me than the clothes they are wearing.
 When I photograph models backstage before a show, I’m drawn to the fragility of their nature, the solitude they seek through the chaos.
-Style is often the product of soul-searching, discovery.
+It’s about Style is often the product of soul-searching, discovery.
 The clothes don’t mean anything until somebody wears them.
 But it has to be the right somebody.
 This doesn’t mean that they have to be so tall or have magazine-ready features; style is thoughtful, confident.
 It commands me to pay attention when it approaches.
 These are the people I’m drawn to, the ones who make fashion exciting for me.